alestic/ec2-consistent-snapshot/README.md

 - --use-iam-role

     The instance is part of an IAM role that that has permission to create snapshots so there is no need to specify access key or secret.
+See ["IAM ROLES"](#iam-roles) section for an example Managed Policy with the required permissions.

 - --region REGION